Aimee Knight: Reddit

 Knight began working as an unpaid moderator for subreddits such as r/lgbt, then did contract work, for the Reddit Public Access Network, and was hired as an administrator by Reddit.
 In 2020, she helped write an open letter to Reddit's administrators about anti-LGBT harassment.

 In March 2021, Reddit banned a moderator for the r/ukpolitics subreddit for sharing a Spectator Magazine article mentioning Knight.
 The r/ukpolitics sub went private, followed by over 200 subreddits in protest of both the bans and of the hiring of Knight, arguing she was not suitable due to her hiring of her father.
 Reddit reversed the ban and posted a statement from their CEO Steve Huffman that Knight had been "the target of harassment and doxxing" earlier that month and Reddit had activated an automated moderation rule which had been too broad.
 He stated that Knight had been inadequately vetted before being hired, was no longer employed at the company, and that they would review their relevant internal processes.

 During the Reddit controversy, she received transphobic abuse on Twitter; anti-trans activist Graham Linehan widely publicized her employment at Reddit using her deadname and derogatory language.

 Personal life

-She is married to Nathaniel Knight and moved to the United States of America following her suspension from the Liberal Democrats.
+She is married to Nathaniel Knight and moved to the USA following her suspension from the Liberal Democrats.
 Since coming out, she has been attacked on social media, including barrages of offensive tweets.
 Anti-trans activists have harassed Knight and attempted to use her story to link the transgender rights movement and trans women with child abuse.

-In May 2018, BBC News published an article that quoted writer Miranda Yardley describing Knight as a "man".
+In May 2018, BBC News published an article that quoted trans writer Miranda Yardley describing Knight as a "man".
 Knight said that the BBC did not contact her about the article before its publication, though following readers' complaints she was asked to comment, and her response was added to the article.